The Chinese Woman: Production

 Some of Seinfeld's ad-libs were cut for time.
 He responded to Kramer's declaration "I feel like a naked, innocent boy roaming the countryside" with "Someone better warn the sheep quick", and when George puts his head in the oven, he improvised "George, it's an electric."
-Cut scenes include George angrily confronting the man in the cape.
-The man in the cape is played by an uncredited Larry David.
+Cut scenes include George angrily confronting the man in the cape, who is played by an uncredited Larry David.